Quantum Merlin-Arthur proof systems for synthesizing quantum states: Preliminaries

 We end with \Cref{lemma:changing-gateset-errs} which states changing the gateset of a family of quantum circuits that prepares a certain family of quantum states will make the resulting state negligibly far from the target state. \Cref{lemma:changing-gateset-errs} highlights the robustness of the state-synthesizing procedure with respect to the choice of gateset.
-For convenience, we will define $\psi:=\ket{\psi}\bra{\psi}$.
+For convenience, we will define $\psi\coloneqq \ket{\psi}\bra{\psi}$.

-\begin{lemma}[Changing gateset worsens the distance parameter] Consider a family of (verification) circuits $\{Q_x\}_{x\in\calL}$ that prepares the corresponding family of resulting states $\{\rho_x\}_{x\in\calL}$\footnote{In particular, we first perform (verification) circuit $Q_x$ on the input state, which is not necessarily an all-zero state, then we measure the designated output qubit.
-If the measurement outcome is $1$, we obtain the resulting state corresponding to $Q_x$ on the remained qubits.}.
-Then we construct a circuit family $\{Q'_x\}_{x\in\calL}$ that prepares $\{\rho'_x\}_{x\in\calL}$, using a designated gateset $\calG$ that is closed under adjoint, such that $\td(\rho_x,\rho'_x) \leq \exp(-\poly(n))$ where $n:=|x|$. \end{lemma}
+\begin{lemma}[Changing gateset worsens the distance parameter] Consider a family of (verification) circuits $\{Q_x\}_{x\in\calL}$ that prepares the corresponding family of resulting states $\{\rho_x\}_{x\in\calL}$.\footnote{In particular, we first perform the (verification) circuit $Q_x$ on the input state, which is not necessarily the all-zero state, then we measure the designated output qubit.
+If the measurement outcome is $1$, we obtain the resulting state corresponding to $Q_x$ on the remaining qubits.} Then there exists a circuit family $\{Q'_x\}_{x\in\calL}$ that prepares $\{\rho'_x\}_{x\in\calL}$, using a designated universal gateset $\calG$ that is closed under adjoint, such that $\td(\rho_x,\rho'_x) \leq \exp(-\poly(n))$ where $n\coloneqq |x|$.
+In particular, the deterministic algorithm that constructs $\{Q'_x\}_{x\in\calL}$ runs in polynomial time and polynomial space. \end{lemma}